Emmotes/ic_spoilers/docs/anson.md

 > Anson's brother Valen and a scared villager join the formation.
 > 1-2 Zhentarim Thugs spawn with each wave.
 They don't drop gold nor count towards quest progress.
 > You may only use Good, Unaffiliated, or Fallbacks champions.
-> <b>Getting to Know Anson:</b> Anson's specializations choices determine which heroes he works best with.
+> <b>Getting to Know Anson:</b> Anson's specialization choices determine which heroes he works best with.
 Who will you include in the formation?
 </div></div>

 # Other Champion Images